robles1999/lerobles-weather-forecast/README.md

 - jQuery
 - OpenWeather API

-## Getting Started

-To run the application, simply open the `index.html` file in your web browser.

 ## Credits

 This application was created by [Your Name Here] for a coding bootcamp project.